Team-BHP > Technical Stuff

 After my company switched to remote working last year due to Corona, again a lot of my trips have been 7-8km in length.
 However, (1) I rarely have to drive in lot of traffic (2) Although trips are mostly short, some trips from one end of the city to the other or to neighbouring cities can be longer (about 30-40km) and these can be like mini-highway rides (speeds of upto 100kmph for some period of time).
 I have such trips maybe once a month.

-StarrySky is online now (4) Thanks
+StarrySky is offline (4) Thanks

 Old 25th July 2021, 16:21 #7